MeatMime/MeatMime/README.md

 IWC: interact with care; im probly upset and would prefer if you were being pushy, sarcastic or just mean in general

-IW-caution: I'm the sarcastic one and might not be in the mood to talk with others i dont like/know
+IW-caution: i probably feel bad or angry and will probably say something that might hurt your feelings

 C+H: you CAN sit with me! even if I'm afk or not. i live it when others sit with me

-Rp/NO rp: in the name... roleplay open or NOT open
+NO rp: in the name...
+Roleplay NOT open or welcome. ill block you or say something that might make you feel bad
  </details>

  you should talk with me...